j-holub/Node-MPV/readme.md

 # Node-MPV

-This is an NPM Module to control **[mpv player](https://github.com/mpv-player/mpv)** through the Json IPC API.
+This module keeps an instance of *[mpv player](https://github.com/mpv-player/mpv)** running in the background and communicates over the Json IPC API.

-It keeps MPV running in the background with the `--idle` argument all the time and provides an easy-to-use interface, to control the player.
+It provides functions for the most of the commands needed to control **mpv**.
+It's easy to use and highly flexible.

 **This module requires [mpv](https://github.com/mpv-player/mpv) to be installed on your system to work**